Abdoul Njankou

-Abdoul Fatah Njankou Nsangou (born 27 May 1984), also known as Mustafá, is a Cameroonian former professional footballer who played as a centre-back.
+Abdoul Fatah Njankouo Nsangou (born 27 May 1984), also known as Mustafá, is a Cameroonian former professional footballer who played as a centre-back.

 Career

-Born in Foumbot, Njankou plays as a defensive midfielder and central defender.
+Born in Foumbot, Njankouo plays as a defensive midfielder and central defender.
 He played for Plaza Colonia, Central Español and Nacional in the Primera División Uruguaya.

-Njankou joined Indios de Ciudad Juárez before the start of the Primera División de México Clausura 2009 tournament, but was not registered for the season because a medical test revealed he had hypertension.
+Njankouo joined Indios de Ciudad Juárez before the start of the Primera División de México Clausura 2009 tournament, but was not registered for the season because a medical test revealed he had hypertension.

+Personal life

+Njankouo has a son called Ahmed Njankouo, born in Uruguay to an Uruguayan mother who was called up to the Uruguay national under-20 football team for the 2026 South American Games and played during the tournament.